FTSE falls, led by Sports Direct and engineers

-Sports Direct led falling stocks (SPD.L), down 12.6 percent in its biggest one-day drop for over two years, after disappointing investors by reaffirming rather than upgrading its full-year targets.
+Sports Direct led the fallers, down 12.3 percent in its biggest one-day drop for over two years, after disappointing investors by reaffirming rather than upgrading its full-year targets.

 The news hit shares in Britain’s biggest sporting goods retailer, which had been among the most expensive in the FTSE 100 - trading on 30 times current earnings, compared with the index average price/earnings (P/E) ratio of around 16.

-“There was quite a lot of outperformance in the first half and management have suggested that trading has reverted back to its original expectations,” said Guy Stephens, managing director at investment managers Rowan Dartington Signature.
+“There was quite a lot of outperformance in the first half and management have suggested that trading has reverted back to its original expectations,” said Guy Stephens, managing director of investment managers RD Signature.

 “It’s a bit of a reality check, but we don’t see it as anything more than that ...
 We see that as an entry point if you can swallow the P/E.”

-Also among the top losers, engineers Amec AMEC.L and Petrofac (PFC.L) sold off after a profit warning from mid-cap peer Wood Group (WG.L).
+Also among the top losers, engineers Amec and Petrofac sold off after a profit warning from mid-cap peer Wood Group.

 “That whole sector is really suffering ...
 The big oil companies are starting to focus back on their return on equity and reducing capex in certain areas, so ... the people that are suffering are those that feed off those big companies,” said Paul Kavanagh, partner at Killik & Co.